ravgeetdhillon/gtk-web/README.md

 slick-carousel | `1.8.1` | [package.json][package.json] | [Github](https://github.com/kenwheeler/slick)
 jekyll | `3.8.5` | [Gemfile][Gemfile] | [Github](https://github.com/jekyll/jekyll/)

+Read about adding/updating/removing dependencies on [how to contribute](CONTRIBUTING.MD#addingupdatingremoving-dependencies).

+## Pipeline

+> Currently the pipeline hasn't been optimized because the website reworking is still going on.

+The pipeline used by the website is the top-level component of continuous integration, delivery, and deployment.

+The pipeline defined by the GTK.org uses the `Ruby2.5` image.
+There are different jobs that are happening across a pipeline in different stages.
+The jobs define what to run and stages define when and how to run.
+If a pipeline completes successfully without any error, then the final site is built into the `public` directory and is available for download as an artifact.

+If you think that there can be a better pipeline than the existing one, send us a merge request for the same.

 ## Maintainers

 You can reach out to the following individuals if you have any doubt or suggestion regarding the GTK.org: